d-hancock/chezmoi/dot_config/README.md

 3. **Test Thoroughly**: Verify changes work across different environments
 4. **Version Control**: Commit frequently with descriptive messages
 5. **Backup First**: Use `chezmoi diff` before applying major changes

+# dot_config Directory

+This directory contains configuration files for various tools and environments.
+Each subdirectory is dedicated to a specific tool or aspect of the system.

+## Subdirectories

+- **starship/**: Configuration for the Starship prompt.
+- **wezterm/**: Configuration for the WezTerm terminal emulator.
+- **zsh/**: Configuration for the Zsh shell, including plugins, aliases, completions, and functions.

+Refer to the README files in each subdirectory for more details.